 The PDPA therefore creates a baseline standard for the protection of personal data.
-It applies to the storage of personal data in both electronic and non-electronic terms and its provisions apply in conjunction with all other Singaporean law concerning data and privacy.
+It applies to the storage of, and control over, personal data in both electronic and non-electronic terms and its provisions apply in conjunction with all other Singaporean law concerning data and privacy.

 A more detailed overview of the PDPA is available here.

 ORGANISATIONS AND DATA INTERMEDIARIES